shaunharker/conley-morse-database/extras/BooleanSwitchingZookeeper/Readme.txt

 try to use absolute path

+Each run/case directory should contain the following files : config.xml, the network file, database.mdb, database.raw

+!!!!
+By default, it is assumed that the name of the directory is the name of the case (i.e the prefix of the network file)

+A) For a single run/case

+  1) To create the images for the network and equations SingleRunCreateImages.sh PATH where PATH is the path containing database.mdb
+  2) To create the SQL database and graphviz files for the Hasse,MGCC graphs SingleRunSQLDatabase.sh PATH NAME
+     PATH : directory containing database.mdb
+     NAME : prefix of the network file
+  3) To create the SQL Webpages SingleRunSWLWebpages.sh PATH SRC
+     PATH : directory containing database.mdb
+     SRC : directory of the boolean switching code (most likely: examples/BooleanSwitching)

+B) For a model containing multiple cases

+Structure : Model/case*/

 We use temporary directory to postprocess the data to avoid to delete/change original output data